 Not all of us have led an Ozzie and Harriet life.
-In fact, for some it may be closer to Ozzy and Sharon Osbourne!
+In fact, for some, it may be closer to Ozzy and Sharon Osbourne!
 While having an interesting past may not help your home study, it does not necessarily doom it (and your adoption).

 Honesty is absolutely the best policy if you have anything at all questionable in your past such as drug use, alcoholism, or an arrest.
 Tell your social worker about it– go into detail about what you have learned and how you have changed your life for the better.
-If these things are truly in the past, your social worker will understand.
+If these things are true in the past, your social worker will understand.
 No one has a perfect past, and everyone has occasional lapses in judgment.
-(This does not hold true if you have been convicted of child abuse.
+(This does not hold if you have been convicted of child abuse.
 Discovery of a child abuse conviction in your past will automatically bring your adoption odyssey to a screeching halt.)

 Trying to hide unsavory things in your past will definitely ground your international adoption journey because chances are, the truth will come out anyway– either via your criminal background check or in your reference letters.
 And if you’re caught lying about something in your past you will most probably not pass your home study, because your social worker will not be able to trust anything else that you say or do.

-In addition to criminal offenses, there are some noncriminal activities that can cause trouble for your home study; for example, a history of instability in either your work or personal life.
+In addition to criminal offenses, some noncriminal activities can cause trouble for your home study; for example, a history of instability in either your work or personal life.
 Have you changed jobs frequently, bouncing from employer to employer?
 This may make the social worker think you have difficulty holding down a job, and thus would have difficulty providing consistent financial support for your child.
 Have you had several marriages and divorces?
 This is also a sign of an unstable lifestyle that will raise a red flag for the social worker.